• Skip to primary navigation

 Does this work with frozen chicken?

-Yes, add 2 extra minutes to the cook time.
-Make sure pieces are separated, not stuck together.
+Yes, add 2 extra minutes to the cook time when using high-pressure settings.
+Make sure pieces are separated, not stuck together to ensure even cooking and an internal temperature of 165°F.

 Instant Pot Coconut Chicken Curry